CPSDisplay/cpsdisplay/README.md

 In settings GUI you still can see how will look the final result.

-The background is cut off around the overlay so you don't need to quit and reopen the menu settings to check if it's looking good or not.
+The background is cut off around the overlay so you don't need to quit and reopen the menu settings to check if it's looking good or not

 ![Overlay](demo_imgs/gui_overlay.png)

 ### Move

-To move the overlay you just need to click on the text in the settings gui and drag where you want
+To move the overlay you just need to click on the text in the settings gui and drag where you want.

 A red rectangle will show if you can move the overlay